 Even with all the downtown development of the last decade – which has included a $2+ billion investment in our Medical Mile life-sciences corridor – this midsized city still has room to grow in ways that benefit both residents and visitors.

-Projects in various phases of planning include a new convention hotel, another downtown hotel that will be part of a massive three-tower riverfront development, a large-scale aquarium and a significant expansion of our John Ball Zoo to include the largest indoor animal habitat of any American zoo.
+In addition to the riverfront projects, planning has begun on a new convention hotel, a large-scale aquarium and a significant expansion of our John Ball Zoo to include the largest indoor animal habitat of any American zoo.

 For additional insight into the possibilities and potential of hosting your meeting in Grand Rapids, visit the Meeting Minds blog page.